On supported deformations and birational isotriviality: Supported deformations implies birational fibers

 \subsection{Main Result}

 Consider a proper holomorphic submersion over a disk $\sX\to\Delta$.
 It is well known, see \cite{M}, that the existence of a holomorphic vector field $v$ on $\sX$ which lifts the vector field $\partial/\partial t$ on $\Delta$ shows that the family is locally trivial.
 The key idea is that around each point of the central fiber, it is possible to locally find the flow of $v$.
-By the fact that the $X_b$ is compact, this process is finite, hence, up to shrinking the base $\Delta$, the flow of $v$ gives the desired trivialisation.
+By the fact that the fibers are compact, this process is finite, hence, up to shrinking the base $\Delta$, the flow of $v$ gives the desired trivialisation.

 In our setting, we have introduced in Proposition \ref{vettorepoli} a vector field $v$ on $f^{-1}(\Delta)$ with poles on a divisor $\sD$.
-Since $v$ can be seen as a holomorphic vector field in $f^{-1}(\Delta)\setminus \sD$, it is natural to ask if a similar argument proves that the fibers over $\Delta$ of $f\colon X\to B$ are biholomorphic outside a divisor.
+Since $v$ can be seen as a holomorphic vector field in $f^{-1}(\Delta)\setminus \sD$, it is natural to ask if a similar argument proves that the fibers of $f$ over $\Delta$ are biholomorphic outside a divisor.
 The problem is that if we remove a divisor the fibers are no longer compact, hence the above argument fails in general since it may not be possible to define the flow over a fixed $\Delta$ of strictly positive radius.
-Nevertheless, the notion of calibrated volume detecting subspace together with to a natural parallelism condition give the viceversa of Theorem \ref{birimplicasupp}.
+We give examples of this in the last Section.
+Nevertheless, the notion of volume detecting subspace together with a natural tangency condition give the vice versa of Theorem \ref{birimplicasupp}.